 That’s why the simplified colour method listed above works so well for me.

-When we simplify our lives and our wardrobes, we can show up more fully and give our best selves to the world.
+When we simplify our lives and our wardrobes, we can give our best selves to the world.

 Find out why your home is still cluttered.